wandb/docs/docs/guides/runs/tags.md

   </TabItem>
   <TabItem value="runpage">

-1. In the left sidebar of the [Run Page,](../pages/run-page.md) select the top [Overview tab](../pages/run-page.md#overview-tab).
+1. In the left sidebar of the Run page, select the top **Overview** tab.
 The tags on the run are visible here.
 2. Hover over a tag and select the "x" to remove it from the run.

   </TabItem>